 A decline in the market value of any available-for-sale or held-to-maturity security below cost, that is deemed to be other than temporary, results in an impairment to reduce the carrying amount to fair value.
-To determine whether impairment is other than temporary, the Company considers whether it has the intent and ability not to sell and would not be required to sell for a sufficient period of time to recover the remaining amortized cost basis.
+To determine whether impairment is other than temporary, the Company considers the type of the investment, the cause of the decline in value and the amount and duration of the decline in value.
+It also considers whether it has the intent and ability not to sell and would not be required to sell for a sufficient period of time to recover the remaining amortized cost basis.

 Gains or losses on the sale of investment securities are computed using the specific-identification method.
 The Company amortizes premiums and accretes discounts associated with investment securities using the interest method over the contractual life of the respective investment security.
-Such amortization and accretion is included in the interest and dividend income line item in the consolidated statements of income.
-Dividend and interest income are recognized when earned.
+Such amortization and accretion is included in the interest income line item in the consolidated statements of income.
+Interest income is recognized when earned.